…the more women I talk to, the more I feel like I'm not alone.”

 Listen to Kate, a patient with overactive bladder, talk about her symptoms

-Kate, a real GEMTESA patient who has been compensated by Urovant Sciences for her participation in this video
+Kate, a real GEMTESA patient who has been compensated for her participation in this video

 For me overactive bladder, or OAB, has made me feel isolated and insecure.”